-The Governance and Nominating Committee regularly reviews new developments in corporate governance and makes recommendations to the Board on processes or policies which would enhance the overall effectiveness of the Board and its committees and the performance of the Corporation.
-In 2014, the Governance and Nominating Committee completed a review of Canadian governance practices, reviewed the mandate of the Board, the charters of the Board's committees and the position descriptions for each of the Chair of the Board, the Lead Director, the CEO and the chairs of each of the Board's committees, and recommended certain changes which were approved by the Board.
-The Governance and Nominating Committee reviews and approves any reports required or recommended on corporate governance for inclusion in public disclosure documents.
+The GNC regularly reviews new developments in corporate governance and makes recommendations to the Board on processes or policies which would enhance the overall effectiveness of the Board and its committees and the performance of the Corporation.
+In 2015, the GNC completed a review of Canadian governance practices, reviewed the mandate of the Board, the charters of the Board's committees and the position descriptions for each of the Chair of the Board, the Lead Director, the CEO and the chairs of each of the Board's committees, and recommended certain changes which have been approved by the Board.
+The GNC reviews and approves any reports required or recommended on corporate governance for inclusion in public disclosure documents.